jn7163/nxml2fries/README.md

 ## Installation Instructions for Mac

 1. Install MacPorts from: https://www.macports.org
-2. Install python 2.7 and set it as the default python:
+2. Install `python` 2.7 and set it as the default:

  ```Shell
  sudo port install python27